Content available in: العربية (Arabic)

 “The global market for animal feed additives and nutritional supplements was valued at 54 billion USD in 2018 and is estimated to generate a net revenue of 64 billion USD by 2025”.

-Talking about poultry, green seaweeds (e.g., Sea Lettuce – Ulva spp.) is one of the
+Talking about poultry, green seaweeds (e.g., Sea Lettuce – Ulva spp.) are one of the

 Copyright Grupo de Comunicação AgriNews SL.
 All rights reserved.
 Reproduction of the contents of this page in any format or communication, electronic or printed, without express authorization is prohibited.
 Request authorization.